Ellen Zocher, a senior Biology major, prepares a petri dish full of the roundworm C. elegans to be examined under a higher power microscope.

 - A brief explanation of what caught your eye about the research of the particular faculty member you are contacting

 - An inquiry into whether there are currently available research opportunities with the research group and, if so, whether the faculty member might be willing to discuss these in person.

 - Don’t be discouraged if there isn’t an available opportunity in a particular lab when you first inquire!
 Opportunities and openings may arise in the future, and there is a broad array of labs both in Biology and in other Departments at Western that are worth checking out.
-Also consider internship and volunteer opportunities outside Western at other academic institutions (e.g. via the NSF REU program), government agencies, non-governmental organizations, or private companies and industry (Check out Viking Career Link).
+Also consider internship and volunteer opportunities outside Western at other academic institutions (e.g. via the NSF REU program), government agencies, non-governmental organizations, or private companies and industry (Check out Handshake).
 Research experience outside of WWU may be eligible for internship credit (BIOL 496 Professional Work Experience).